Academics: S.J.D. Candidates begins here:

 E. DEGREE DEADLINES

 In order to determine whether to recommend to the Law School faculty that a candidate be awarded the S.J.D. degree, the Graduate Committee must receive written reports from the principal supervisor and the second reader evaluating the dissertation, as well as a report of the oral defense.
-These reports—as well as the final version of the approved dissertation (for deposit with the HLS Library)—must be received by no later than September 30 to qualify for a November degree, January 30 to qualify for a March degree, or May 7 to qualify for a May degree.
-(Please note: Reports on the oral (general) examination, described in Section III, should already be a part of the candidate’s file.)
+These reports—as well as the final version of the approved dissertation (for deposit with the HLS Library)—must be received by no later than September 30 to qualify for a November degree, January 20 to qualify for a March degree, or May 5 to qualify for a May degree.
+(Please note: Reports on the oral (general) examination, described on page 11, should already be a part of the candidate’s file.)
 The Committee on Graduate Studies will not entertain recommendations from supervisors after the relevant dates listed above.

 F. EXTENSION OF DISSERTATION PERIOD